Odds & Sods

 Odds & Sods is an album of studio outtakes by British rock band the Who.
-It was released by Track Records in the UK and Track/MCA in the US in October 1974.
+It was released by Track Records in the UK on September 28, 1974, and by Track/MCA in the US on October 12, 1974.
 Ten of the recordings on the original eleven-song album were previously unreleased.
 The album reached No. 10 on the UK charts and No. 15 in the US.

 The recordings were compiled by Who bassist John Entwistle.
 Two LPs of songs were considered in 1974, but only one LP was released at the time.
 "It could have been a double album, there was that much material," Entwistle said.
 It was one of the first examples of artists compiling such unreleased recordings.
-The Who, as well as many other artists, later released similar albums, such as "Who's Missing".
+The Who, as well as many other artists, later released similar albums, such as Who's Missing.

 Background

 In the autumn of 1973, while Roger Daltrey, Pete Townshend and Keith Moon were preparing for the Tommy film, Entwistle was put in charge of completing an album to counter the rampant bootlegging that arose from the Who's concerts.
-"If John Entwistle had never seen Who's Zoo," observed that bootleg's cover artist William Stout, "we might not have had the legitimate Who release of Odds & Sods."
+"If John Entwistle had never seen Who's Zoo", observed that bootleg's cover artist William Stout, "we might not have had the legitimate Who release of Odds & Sods".

 "I tried to arrange it like a parallel sort of Who career – what singles we might have released and what album tracks we might have released," Entwistle explained.
 He and the producer of his solo albums, John Alcock, compiled Odds & Sods from various unreleased Who tapes.

 Townshend wrote liner notes in 1974 that included frank opinions of the quality of the songs.
 The notes were omitted from some copies of the original LP but included on the 1998 remastered CD.
 The latter featured material from the unreleased second LP.